 Frederic V. Grunfeld was born in Berlin in 1929 and educated in Switzerland, England and the United States.
 A writer and cultural historian, he lived in Mallorca from 1961 until his sudden death in 1987, shortly after completing Wild Spain.
 During those years he travelled from top to bottom of mainland Spain.
 He wrote extensively for Time-Life Books on Germany, France, Spain, Italy and Scandinavia as well as on places beyond Europe.

 Robin Guild acquired an international reputation as a designer of interiors, ranging from small studio apartments and country houses to the cabins of motor yachts and private jets.
 Co-founder of Designers Guild, he worked for many well-known clients including The Rolling Stones, Joan Collins, Trevor Nunn and the Saudi royal family.
 He designed the interiors of Ralph Lauren’s London clothes store as well as Brown’s and the Empress Garden restaurants.
 His book The Finishing Touch has been translated into four languages.
+For Sheldrake Press he wrote The Victorian House Book: A Practical Guide to Home Repair and Decoration.
 He died on 27th August 2006.

 Adam Hart-Davis is the irrepressibly enthusiastic presenter who romps across our television screens bringing excitement to all manner of scientific and technical subjects.
 Instantly recognizable in his bright and eccentric clothes, he has enlightened his viewers on all manner of topics from the development of nuclear fusion to boiling the perfect egg.
 He made his name presenting shows such as What the Romans Did for Us and Local Heroes and has a long list of books to his credit, from serious titles like The Cosmos: A Beginner’s Guide and Engineers through to the light-hearted Stringlopedia and Taking the Piss: A Potted History.
 After attending Eton College, he read chemistry at Merton College, Oxford and did a PhD in organometallic chemistry at the University of York and three years of post-doctoral research at the University of Alberta in Canada.
 He spent the next five years working at Oxford University Press, where he edited scientific texts and chess manuals.
 In 1977 he began his career in broadcasting, working for 17 years at Yorkshire Television, first as a researcher and subsequently as producer of series such as Arthur C. Clarke’s World of Strange Powers and the school show Scientific Eye.
 In the 1990s he presented two series for Yorkshire Television, Local Heroes and On the Edge.
 Local Heroes proved immensely popular and was moved to BBC2.
 As well as the Romans, he did programmes on what the Victorians did for us, not to mention the Ancients, the Tudors and the Stuarts.
 He has collected fourteen honorary doctorates in addition to numerous awards for his services to engineering.
 He discovered while making a television programme that he is a distant cousin of the Queen, David Cameron and John Julius Norwich.

 Born on 12th May 1907 in Hartford, Connecticut, Katharine Hepburn was the daughter of a doctor and a suffragette, by whom she was always encouraged to speak her mind.
 She attended Bryn Mawr College where, in 1928, she received a degree in History and Philosophy.
 It was here that she decided to become an actress, appearing in many of the college productions.
 With four wins, Hepburn still holds the record for the most Oscars for Best Female Actress, and is probably best known for her roles in The African Queen and Bringing Up Baby.
+For Sheldrake Press she wrote and recorded World of Stories, a set of six classic European fairy tales.
 She died in 2003, at the age of 96.

 Elizabeth Poston (1905-1987) was an English composer, pianist and writer.
 She composed scores for radio and television productions, and collaborated with writers such as C. S. Lewis and Dylan Thomas.
 She studied at the Royal Academy of Music (RAM) in London where she won a prize for her violin sonata, which was subsequently broadcast by the BBC.
 When she graduated from RAM in 1925 seven of her songs were published, and five more in 1928.